Iqbolshoh/javascript-vocabulary-quiz/README.md

-# 🏆 JavaScript Vocabulary Platform
+# 🏆 JavaScript Vocabulary Quiz

 A **fun and interactive vocabulary learning game** designed to help users improve their English skills!
 It features **AJAX-based dynamic questions**, **SweetAlert2 notifications**, and **text-to-speech support**.